helloiamoliver/storytracker-marketing-site/src/pages/get-started.md

 layout: page
 ---

-StoryTracker isn't ready for launch yet!
-It's almost there though!
+StoryTracker is ready to join your school!
+It's still a new product, so please bear with me while I iron out some of the bugs.

 If you're interested, please [contact me](https://oliverhewitt.co.uk/contact/) to express interest!

-I'd also love to know how you'd prefer to pay for it:
+Currently, I'm offering two options for how to pay for it.
+Please consider which of the following would work best for you:

 1. A lifetime license, where you then host it on your own server/infrastructure.
+Bear in mind the amount of support I can offer with this option will be limited!
-2. A yearly subscription, where the hosting is then managed by me (though bear in mind I'm still at school, so there won't be instantaneous support!)
+2. A yearly subscription, where the hosting is then managed by me.

-Please feel free to get in touch!
+Looking forward to hearing from you!

+- Oliver